botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ```

->Sending url that reference the above blog entry to the victim will trigger XSS as them.
+>Deliver Exploit, by Sending url that reference the above blog entry to the victim will trigger XSS as them.

 ```
 https://challenge-1222.intigriti.io/blog/unique-guid-value-abc123?share=1